bonomani/devmon/docs/USING.md

 ### except()

-For repeater type OIDs, to set exceptions on what rows to display or alarm:
+For repeater type OIDs, there are four exception types, each with its abbreviation:

+'Only' (abbreviated as 'o'): Displays only rows with matching primary OIDs.
+'Ignore' (abbreviated as 'i'): Shows only rows without matching primary OIDs.
+'Alarm on' (abbreviated as 'ao'): Enables rows with matching primary OIDs to generate alarms.
+'No alarm' (abbreviated as 'na'): Allows only rows without matching primary OIDs to generate alarms.

 ```
 # No specific example provided in the original text